-Presentation: Patient was experiencing chills during dialysis.
-Patient had not been feeling well for a week and was complaining of weakness, nausea, and vomiting.
-Patient was found to have a fever of 101.7 and lactic acid of 3.2, while urinalysis was negative.
+The patient was experiencing chills during dialysis.
+The patient had not been feeling well for a week and was complaining of weakness, nausea, and vomiting.
+The patient was found to have a fever of 101.7 and lactic acid of 3.2, while urinalysis was negative.

 According to the CDC, of the 154 million prescriptions for antibiotics written in doctors' offices and emergency departments each year, 30% are unnecessary.12